 It's not always about Total Debt Servicing Ratio (TDSR) or Loan-to-Value Ratio (LTV)

-The main way you can do this is by first calculating how much of your monthly income you can set aside for servicing all of your loans.
+The main way you can do this is by first calculating the amount of monthly income you can set aside to service all of your loans.
 Generally, the Monetary Authority of Singapore requires the total debt servicing payment to be 60% of your monthly income at most (also referred to as Total Debt Servicing Ratio - TDSR), though this rule doesn't necessarily apply for people who are refinancing their home loans.
-However, we recommend not maximising on this 60% since you should leave some margin for error so that your budget can handle the total sum of your loan repayments even if interest rates rise.
+However, we recommend not maximising on this 60% since you should leave some margin for error so that your budget can handle the total sum of your loan repayments in the scenario the interest rates rise.

-While you should have a good idea about how much you need to borrow, it might be time for you to reconsider just how much loan you end up getting if you find that monthly repayments for the loan is more than what you can manage.
+While you should have a good idea about how much you need to borrow, it might be time for you to reconsider your loan if you find that monthly repayments for the loan is more than what you can manage.
 You should never borrow more than you need, and you should never borrow more than you can afford.

 |Loan Type||Maximum Loan Limit|